-Matching and Aligning of (a) Military Skills with Civil Skills. concerted effort needs to be made to align Military Skills including qualifications attained during service with equivalent Civil Skills, as a means of communicating to potential employers.
+Matching and Aligning of (a) Military Skills with Civil Skills. А concerted effort needs to be made to align Military Skills including qualifications attained during service with equivalent Civil Skills, as a means of communicating to potential employers.
 DG Resettlement has prepared a Manual on Equivalence of Military Trades and Civil Trades in 2012.
 The Manual appears to have been prepared to assist Employment Officers.
-It is not clear if Service HQs or Corporates have been consulted. whilst preparing the Manual.
+It is not clear if Service HQs or Corporates have been consulted, whilst preparing the Manual.
 The Manual is generic in nature and does not give equivalence for qualification attained during service.
-The Guide for Army Trades lists out suitability of employment for each Trade in order of priority, based on job content, nature, type and length of training, education and technical qualifications, suitability and aspirations etc. For example, an Infantry Soldier's training is listed as 19 weeks and civil trade equivalence as Wine Waiter, Bearer Domestic, Operator, Transport Service Sepoy Watchman.
-Customs.
-Forest Guard, Peon.
-Cleaner Motor Vehicle, Electrical Switch
+The Guide for Army Trades lists out suitability of employment for each Trade in order of priority, based on job content, nature, type and length of training, education technical and qualifications, suitability and aspirations etc. For example, an Infantry Soldier's training is listed as 19 weeks and civil trade equivalence as Wine Waiter, Bearer Domestic, Service Transport Operator, Watchman, Sepoy Customs, Forest Guard, Peon, Cleaner Motor Vehicle, Electrical Switch